koogunmo/nessa/README.md

 - Plenty of storage space

 ## "Optional" Third-party software
-Nessa doesn't handle uPNP/AV (yet), so you'll need a MediaServer to stream your content.
+Nessa doesn't handle uPNP/AV (yet), so you'll need a MediaServer if you want to stream your content.
 I've used the following, with various degrees of success

 - [minidlna](minidlna.sourceforge.net) (Open-source)
 - [Twonky 7](http://twonky.com/downloads) (Commercial)

+These work reasonably well with VLC and my XBOX 360.

 ## Running nessa

 > /usr/bin/node /path/to/nessa/server.js

+You'll probably want to daemonize the process, I use [forever](https://github.com/nodejitsu/forever).

 You can then access the interface at [http://localhost:6377](http://localhost:6377)
 Alternatively, you could use a reverse proxy like nginx on port 80: